ericvicenti/navigation-rfc/Docs/Containers.md

 We provide a default top-level component to maintain the state of your navigation and handle persistence.

-If you are using alternative redux providers, you may not need `NavigationContainer`.
+If you are using full-blown redux providers, you will probably not need `NavigationContainer`.

-## RootContainer
+## NavigationRootContainer

-The developer can set the initial navigation state and define how to render the application based on the current state:
+The developer can set the reducer for the root container, which will contain all of the navigation logic for the app.
+Our navigation reducers will take in the last navigation state, an action that we need to handle, and it will output a new navigation state for our app.
+To get the initial state, the reducer will be called without a previous state or an action.

 ```
-<NavigationExperimental.RootContainer
+<NavigationRootContainer
+  reducer={MyReducer}
-  renderNavigator={(navigationState) => (
+  renderNavigation={(navigationState, onNavigate) => (
-    <Text>Currently at {navigationState.get(navigationState.index)}</Text>
+    <Text>Currently at {navigationState.children[navigationState.index]}</Text>
 ```

 It also provides a handler for navigation actions, and allows the reducer to be customised: